Moodle LMS Voluntary Product Accessibility Template (VPAT)

 Level AAA

 Partially supports Most links are uniquely identifiable by the link text only.
-However, some known areas where the link purpose cannot be determined by the link text only are:
+However, there are some known areas where the link text cannot solely establish the link purpose.
+For example:

 • Edit, Delete, and Reply links in a list of posts within a forum discussion